Nigarish12564/android-wireless-mirroring-fedora/README.md

 Press Enter once your phone is connected and ready... and disconnect it when you see you phone as a listed device

+After the first setup you will have to only run ./wirelessDisplay.sh every time and your phone screen will pop up on you desktop